 Fred Peterson has practiced sustainable farming in all the vineyards he's planted and nurtured in his long career.
-He continues this passion for grape growing in his own Bradford Mountain vineyard, as well as his vineyard consulting practice.
+He continues this passion for grape growing in his own Bradford Mountain Estate Vineyard, as well as in his vineyard consulting practice.

 When looking for grapes for Peterson wines, Fred sought growers who from the beginning practiced sustainable farming, reinforcing his support of time-honored winegrowing traditions.

-Sustainability means to maintain or to nourish without destroying or using up.
+Sustainability means using, maintaining and nourishing resources without using up or destroying them.
 Fred's desire for sustainability extends beyond the land, and is woven into his relationship with his growers.
 Fair market value for grapes during good years and lean years has always been his practice.
-The result is long-term relationships with quality growers, both in Sonoma and Mendocino Counties.
+The result is long-term, sustainable, relationships with quality growers, both in Sonoma and Mendocino Counties.

-Our estate vineyard sits overlooking the western edge of Dry Creek Valley, is 16 acres on the very top of the 1000 foot elevation peak that Fred cleared and planted in the 1980s.
-Well-drained, red-clay soil, combined with sunny days and cool nights produce small, intensely flavored grapes.
+Overlooking the western edge of Dry Creek Valley, our Bradford Mountain Estate Vineyard spans 16 acres on the very top of the 1264--foot peak that Fred cleared and planted in the 1980s.
+Well-drained, red-clay soil, combined with sunny days and cool nights, produce small, intensely flavored grapes.
 We produce 10 wines from these vineyards:

 - Cabernet Sauvignon